 CHECK your gear for pests:

-- Check that your gear is free of rats, mice, ants, skinks, soil and seeds – especially camping gear, which has ideal places for pests to hide when stored.
+- Check that your gear is free of rats, mice, ants, plague skinks (formally rainbow skink), soil and seeds – especially camping gear, which has ideal places for pests to hide when stored.

-- Take extra care to ensure gear is pest-free if you have Argentine ants or rainbow skinks where you live.
+- Take extra care to ensure gear is pest-free if you have Argentine ants or plague skink (formally rainbow skink) where you live.

 - Look out for cleaning stations at your departure pier, and use the brushes to scrub your shoes before boarding the ferry.

 Pests have successfully been eradicated from the Hauraki Gulf’s conservation islands making them sanctuaries for native birds and wildlife.
 But unfortunately, pests can (and do!) make it to the islands by stowing away on shoes or in gear if we’re not careful.

 - Pests such as, rats, mice, Argentine ants, and plague skinks (formally rainbow skink) injure and kill our native wildlife and compete for their food.

 - Invasive weeds can alter the habitat that wildlife needs to survive.